-534. Meaning of modification of a facility
+534 Meaning of modification of a major hazard facility

-- (1) In these regulations, a reference to a modification of a major hazard facility is a reference to a change or proposed change at the major hazard facility that has or would have the effect of - (a) creating a major incident hazard that has not previously been identified; or - (b) significantly increasing the likelihood of a major incident occurring; or - (c) in relation to a major incident that may occur, significantly increasing - (i) its magnitude; or - (ii) the severity of its health and safety consequences. - (2) For the purposes of subregulation (1), a change or proposed change at a major hazard facility means a change or proposed change of any kind, including any of the following: - (a) a change to any plant, structure, process or chemical or other substance used in a process, including the introduction of new plant, a new structure, a new process or a new chemical; - (b) a change to the quantity of Schedule 15 chemicals present or likely to be present at the major hazard facility; - (c) a change to the operation, or the nature of the operation, of the major hazard facility; - (d) a change in the workers' safety role; - (e) a change to the major hazard facility's safety management system; - (f) an organisational change at the major hazard facility, including a change in its senior management.
+- (1) In this regulation, a reference to a modification of a major hazard facility is a reference to a change or proposed change at the major hazard facility that has or would have the effect of- - (a) creating a major incident hazard that has not previously been identified; or - (b) significantly increasing the likelihood of a major incident occurring; or - (c) in relation to a major incident that may occur-significantly increasing- - (i) its magnitude; or - (ii) the severity of its health and safety consequences. - (2) For the purposes of subsection (1), a change or proposed change at a major hazard facility means a change or proposed change of any kind, including any of the following: - (a) a change to any plant, structure, process or chemical or other substance used in a process, including the introduction of new plant, a new structure, a new process or a new chemical; - (b) a change to the quantity of Schedule 15 chemicals present or likely to be present at the major hazard facility; - (c) a change to the operation, or the nature of the operation, of the major hazard facility;

+- (d) a change in the workers' safety role; - (e) a change to the major hazard facility's safety management system; - (f) an organisational change at the major hazard facility, including a change in its senior management.

-Division 2 - Requirement to be licensed
+Division 9.1.2 Requirement to be licensed

-535. A major hazard facility must be licensed
+535 A major hazard facility must be licensed-Act, s 41